kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-23-what-is-ada.md

 </ol>
 <h1 id="1"><strong>What is Cardano ADA?</strong></h1>
 <p>Cardano is a Proof-of-Stake blockchain platform built in the Haskell programming language by Ethereum co-founder Charles Hoskinson and his colleague Jeremy Wood.
 Officially launched on September 29, 2017.
 It is named after the outstanding 16th-century scientist Geloramo Cardano, and its own cryptocurrency ADA (₳) is named after Ada Lovelace, who created the first computer program in the 19th century.
 Cardano supports the creation of smart contracts and tokens, making it a direct competitor (&ldquo;killer&rdquo;) of Ethereum.<br /></p>
+<blockquote cite="https://cardano.org/what-is-ada/">Ada is a digital currency.
+Any user, located anywhere in the world, can use ada as a secure exchange of value – without requiring a third party to mediate the exchange.
+Every transaction is permanently, securely, and transparently recorded on the Cardano blockchain.</blockquote>
 <img src="/assets/img/posts-img/ada/ada.webp" alt="ada crypto" width="612" height="256" loading="lazy">
 <h2 id="2"><strong>What is Cardano: an overview of the project and its development<br /><br /></strong></h2>
 <p>Development began in 2015, a few months after the founders left Ethereum.
 The main distinguishing feature of the Cardano project from the very start is a rigorous scientific approach to development: all innovations are reviewed and verified by the scientific community.
 This allows the blockchain to remain reliable and stable, as well as avoid vulnerabilities and flaws in advance.<br /><br />Also, today Cardano is the largest blockchain with an &ldquo;environmentally friendly&rdquo; Proof-of-Stake algorithm, where the energy costs for staking compared to mining are 99% lower.
 However, this title will be lost after the transition of Ethereum to PoS.
 Initially, the project was funded through an ICO; in 2015-2017, several rounds of public cryptocurrency sales took place at once.
 Japan became the main target country, so far there are two official languages ​​on the project sites - English and Japanese.
 The sale price of the cryptocurrency was only $0.02, but the developers managed to raise $60 million.
 Cryptocurrency ADA entered the exchanges in October 2017 and in 3 months has risen in price by 50 times - up to $1.
 True, after that, the price collapsed by 90% following Bitcoin (its price fell from $20,000 to $3,000), but in 2021, the price of ADA set new records and reached $3.
 Cardano is developing according to a pre-approved roadmap , calculated until about 2025.</p>